How To Date, According To Your Star Sign

 Capricorn

 Capricorns take love seriously and ask their dates more questions about themselves than an interviewer would for work.
-Capricorn wants to have common interests with their bae, so that they can totally and fully enjoy the time spent with their crush.
-At first, they may take an old-fashioned approach to romance and be the one making and paying for all the dates, but when they begin to trust their beloved, they realize that a partnership takes two to thrive.
+Capricorns want to have common interests with their lovers so that they can totally and fully enjoy the time spent with their crush.
+At first, they may take an old-fashioned approach to romance and be the one making and paying for all the dates, but when they begin to trust their beloved, they realise that a partnership takes two to thrive.

 Most compatible with: Taurus, Virgo, Scorpio, and Pisces.